LidoHon/cc-tech-project-client/README.md

-# CC Tech Internship Entrance Test
+# CC Tech Internship Project

 This project is an internship entrance test for CC Tech, built using modern technologies and frameworks.
 It demonstrates essential features like user authentication, profile management, role-based access control, and an admin dashboard.
 The application is designed to give a real-world example of a web app with clean architecture and modern frontend technologies.